kasmtech/KasmVNC/builder/README.md

 builder/build-and-test-rpm centos core
 ```

-open browser and point to https://<ip-address>/
+Open browser and point to https://localhost:443/ or https://\<ip-address\>:443/

 3 default users are created:
 * 'foo' with default password 'foobar'.
 It can use mouse and keyboard.